Want to Quit Teaching?

 This simple formula is great news for teachers like you.

 It means you don’t need to spend hours a day working on your side hustle.
+(If you need side hustle ideas, check out this post.)

 Would that help you get there faster?
 Sure.
 But if that feels too overwhelming, spend one hour a day working on it.
 You don’t have to move mountains every day, you just have to be consistent and take action daily.